 Over the last decade, disaster incidents in Southeast Asian countries have been increasing due to rising vulnerability to multiple hazards and disaster risks.
 The increased vulnerability to climate change and associated local hazards in most ASEAN countries has often eroded economic gains and could be alleviated with comprehensive disaster governance.
-Disaster governance includes a range of economic, physical, historical, cultural and social dimensions to identify and manage “the root causes of disaster”The project aims to strengthen disaster governance system and adaptive capacity in ASEAN countries by exploring and coping with the challenges faced by each country, factors of vulnerability, and local disaster and hazard risks.
+Disaster governance includes a range of economic, physical, historical, cultural and social dimensions to identify and manage “the root causes of disaster”

 The program is in line with the ASEAN Agreement on Disaster Management and Emergency Response (AADMER).
 The AADMER has been effectively facilitating regional cooperation between and among ASEAN Member States (AMS) that seek to build a resilient ASEAN Community to reduce disaster losses and collectively respond to disasters.
 In addition, the project also works towards realizing the ASEAN Socio Cultural Community by 2025.
 The ASEAN Socio Cultural Community by 2025 states a resilient community with enhanced capacity and capability to adapt and respond to social and economic vulnerabilities, disasters, climate change as well as emerging threats and challenges.